Graphical Construction of Spatial Gibbs Random Graphs: Introduction

 In this paper we introduce a random graph model that describes a balance between the statistics of the graph and the distance between the vertices in the underlying space.
-For a finite vertex set $V\subset \Zd{2}$, we define a Gibbs measure $\mu_{_V}$ with weights depending on the length of the edges and a sufficient statistic which is a function of the graph and describes the interaction among the edges.
-We propose a graphical construction of the spatial Gibbs measure and we prove the existence and uniqueness of an infinite volume measure $\mu$ as the limit along the finite volume measures $\mu_{_V}$ under some sufficient conditions.
-In the infinite volume, a vertex of the graph can be connected with infinitely many other vertices allowing a vertex to have infinity degree, this is not the case for the proposed model where $\mu$ is concentrated on the set of graphs with finite degree.
-To our knowledge, \cite{ferrari2010gibbs} is the first attemp to study the existence of such limits for a spatial Gibbs random graph measure that favors graphs with short edges and penalizes vertices with degree other than one.
+For a finite vertex set $V\subset \Zd{d}$, we define a Gibbs measure $\mu_{_V}$ with weights depending on the length of the edges and a sufficient statistic which is a function of the graph that describes the interaction among the edges.
+Two natural questions arise: (1) existence: is there an infinite volume measure $\mu$ as the limit along the finite volume measures $\mu_{_V}$?
+And (2) uniqueness: if yes, is it unique?
+A construtive way to answer positively these questions is provided by a graphical construction of the Gibbs infinite measure as the invariant measure of a Markov process which can be seen as a birth-and-death process of edges.
+The graphical construction is based on the {\it clan of ancestors} \citep{fernandez2001loss} of the spatial Gibbs measure and we prove the existence and uniqueness of an infinite volume measure $\mu$ which coincides with the limit along the finite volume measures $\mu_{_V}$ under some sufficient conditions.
+To our knowledge, \cite{ferrari2010gibbs} is the first attempt to study the existence of such limits for a Spatial Gibbs Random Graph measure that favors graphs with short edges and penalizes vertices with degree other than one.
 Their results also involve percolation properties of the Gibbs measure.
-The model proposed by \cite{ferrari2010gibbs} is a particular case of the model proposed in this work.
+Their model is a particular case of the model proposed in this work.
 Since the uniqueness of the infinite measure was not a problem addressed by the authors, our results can be seen as an complement to their seminal work.

+Several properties are obtained from the clan of ancestors representation.
+For example, in the infinite volume, a vertex of the graph can be connected with infinitely many other vertices allowing a vertex to have infinite degree, this is not the case for the proposed model where we prove that $\mu$ is concentrated on the set of graphs with finite degree.
+Other results are exponential mixing of the infinite volume measure and central limit theorem for averages of a real-valued function of the graph.
+Moreover, we obtain a perfect simulation scheme that delivers directly samples of finite windows of the infinite-volume measure without the need to perform limits such as $V \rightarrow \Zd{d}$.